sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 The infrastructure automates as much of the show running-config output generation as possible from the developer-provided information.
 Where more developer work is required, an easy-to-use plug-in infrastructure is provided.

-It will support pagination options of no-more, except, find and grep.
+It will support pagination options no-more, except, find and grep.

 #### 1.1.2 Future release